 He also failed to file GST/HST returns in both those years, totalling $120,724 in unremitted GST/HST.

 The total amount of federal tax evaded and unremitted GST/HST for the years 2013 and 2014 was $301,125.

 Charging GST/HST to clients and then keeping it for your own use is not only against the law, but it’s a pretty sketchy way to get another 13% of income.
 A common rule to avoid this from happening it to always make sure that you ask for a receive a receipt.
 The receipt pretty-much (but not always) ensures that the seller is reporting the GST/HST that they collect from you, and the income earned from your purchase.

 Welcome to inTAXicating.

-I have over 20-year's experience in the taxation industry, 11 of them working for the Canada Revenue Agency (CRA), and 5-years working in the private sector Managing the tax departments for large financial institutions.
+As the primary author, Warren Orlans, has over 20-year's experience in the taxation industry, 11 of them working for the Canada Revenue Agency (CRA), and 7-years working in the private sector Managing the tax departments for large financial institutions.

 If you have a collections, compliance or audit issue with the CRA, inTAXicating is the place you need to contact.

 inTAXicating works in strategic partnership with amazing accountants, tax lawyers, insolvency practitioners, mortgage brokers, debt counselling experts and much more.

 If you have a tax question, feel free to ask in the comments, or email me at either firstname.lastname@example.org, or email@example.com.